US Orbital Segment: XBASE

-Axiom Space

-On January 27, 2020, NASA announced that it had given permission to Axiom Space to launch up to three modules to attach to the International Space Station.
-The first module could be launched as soon as 2024; the first module is currently proposed to be docked to the forward port of the Harmony module, though that would require relocation of PMA-2 and IDA-2.
-Axiom Space plans to attach up to two additional modules to its first core module, and send private astronauts to inhabit the modules.
-Upon retirement of the ISS, the Axiom module will be joined by additional elements, including a power and thermal module with an airlock, that together will function as the Axiom Commercial Space Station.

 Operation

-Operational control of the US Orbital Segment of the ISS is accomplished by NASA, the agency that manages the civilian portion of the US government space program.
+Operational control of the US Orbital Segment of the ISS is accomplished by NASA and the ESA, the agency that manages the civilian portion of the US government space program.

-In the early years of the ISS operation beginning in 2000, all of the work in the US Orbital Segment was performed by NASA astronauts—although some NASA-trained astronauts were employees of non-US government space agencies—and all cargo and crew transport to the space station was handled by NASA-owned spacecraft, specifically, by the Space Shuttle.
+In the early years of the ISS operation beginning in 2000, a lot of the work in the US Orbital Segment was performed by NASA astronauts—although some NASA-trained astronauts were employees of non-US government space agencies—and all cargo and crew transport to the space station was handled by NASA-owned spacecraft, specifically, by the Space Shuttle.
 Beginning in the late 2000s, NASA began to contract for commercial services to transport cargo to the space station with services beginning in 2012.
 By 2020, operational commercial flights were handling ISS USOS crew transport as well.

-In 2010, NASA began to open up a limited amount of space and astronaut time on the US Orbital Segment to commercial use.
+In 2010, NASA began to open up a limited amount of its space and astronaut time on the US Orbital Segment to commercial use.
 In 2005, the US Congress authorized that one of the several U.S. National Laboratories should exist on board the ISS, and commercial research could be done there.
 The Center for the Advancement of Science in Space (CASIS) was set up to operate the lab.
 In September 2009, Nanoracks signed the first contract with NASA to utilize the on-orbit lab space, and had their first laboratory on the Space Station in April 2010.
-Other companies followed, however the commercial space and commercial experiments on the ISS have always been limited, with most orbital segment space and experiments reserved for direct use by NASA.
+Other companies followed, however the commercial space and commercial experiments on the ISS have always been limited, with most orbital segment space and experiments reserved for direct use by NASA, the ESA and JAXA.

 Prices to be paid by commercial companies utilizing the ISS National Lab on USOS were heavily subsidized from 2010 until early 2021.
 Beginning in March 2021, the subsidy was removed, and prices raised by NASA to approximate "full reimbursement for the value of NASA resources."

 NASA published a "Commercial and Marketing Pricing Policy" beginning in 2019.
 The historical prices and ~2021 prices on offer for services in the USOS are: